-We recorded an income tax provision benefit of \$2.2 million \$3.3 million for the three months ended June 30, 2023 September 30, 2023, compared to a provision for income taxes of \$6.1 million \$1.2 million for the three months ended June 30, 2022 September 30, 2022.
-The decrease in income tax expense for the three months ended September 30, 2023 as compared to 2022 was primarily attributable to our adoption of the amortization of prior year capitalized R&D expenses, the utilization of R&D tax credits, and an increase guidance contained in the Company's foreign derived intangible income deduction.
-Notice.
+We recorded an income tax benefit provision of \$3.3 million \$0.6 million for the three months ended September 30, 2023 March 31, 2024, compared to a provision for income taxes of \$1.2 million \$0.9 million for the three months ended September 30, 2022 March 31, 2023.
+The decrease in income tax expense for the three months ended September 30, 2023 March 31, 2024 as compared to 2022 2023 was primarily attributable to our adoption of the guidance contained in a Notice of Proposed Rule Making issued during the Notice, third quarter of 2023 by the United States Internal Revenue Service ("the

+Notice").
 See further discussion of the Notice in "Components of Our Results of Operations" included Item 2, "Management's Discussion and Analysis of Financial Condition and Results of Operations" of this report.

-Comparison of the Six Nine Months Ended June 30, 2023 September 30, 2023 and 2022
+Comparison of the Nine Months Ended September 30, 2023 and 2022

-The following tables summarize our results of operations for the six nine months ended June 30, 2023 September 30, 2023 and 2022:
+The following tables summarize our results of operations for the nine months ended September 30, 2023 and 2022: